datanav/docs/technical/tripletex-hubspot.rst

      - "string"

-Tripletex Product to Hubspot Product
+Tripletex Product to HubSpot Product
 ------------------------------------
 preliminary mapping until we can sort out suppliers.
-This removes all supplier products for now, it  will be synchronized with a Hubspot Product.
+This removes all supplier products for now, it  will be synchronized with a HubSpot Product.

-Once a link between a Tripletex Product and a Hubspot Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Product and a HubSpot Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Product and a Hubspot Product:
+The following properties are synchronized between a Tripletex Product and a HubSpot Product:

 .. list-table::
    :header-rows: 1

    * - Tripletex Product Property
-     - Hubspot Product Property
+     - HubSpot Product Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - costExcludingVatCurrency
      - properties.hs_cost_of_goods_sold
      - "string"